-&lt;sup>357 One might ask here, as Howard Robinson did in personal correspondence, why this needs to be true in the phenomenal domain, that is to say, why cannot there be experiential states that simultaneously instantiate two determinates of the same determinable without consisting of micro-states.
-First, note that this objection simply takes us back to the initial question about structural diversity of n numerically and metaphysically simple entity in response to which I posited this principle.
+&lt;sup>369 One might ask here, as Howard Robinson did in personal correspondence, why this needs to be true in the phenomenal domain, that is to say, why there cannot be experiential states that simultaneously instantiate two determinates of the same determinable without consisting of micro-states.
+First, note that this objection simply takes us back to the initial question about structural diversity of a numerically and metaphysically simple entity, in response to which I posited this principle.
 Second, as all metaphysical principles discussed in this thesis, I take them to hold generally, that is to say, in any domain.
 So if the Determinates Exclusion Principle holds generally, then I see no principled reasons to assume that the principle fails to hold particularly in the phenomenal domain.
-Hence, I think the burden of proof here is at the objectors side who claims that such structurally diverse but simple phenomenal entities exist.
+Hence, I think the burden of proof here is on the objector's side, who claims that such structurally diverse but simple phenomenal entities exist.
 As far as I am concerned, I have difficulties conceiving of one experience that is, say, blue and orange simultaneously.

-&lt;sup>358 As opposed to entities called occurants, entities labeled continuants do not possess temporal parts.
+&lt;sup>370 As opposed to entities called occurants, entities labelled continuants do not possess temporal parts.
 Cf. Simons, Parts, p.118.

-two determinate phenomenal properties.
-But since the latter is exactly what total phenomenal states (or fields, in Searle's words, or experiences, as Carnap, James and Tye have it) do, for example when we simultaneously are aware of a red apple next to a yellow banana, the total phenomenal state (or field) cannot be numerically simple as the phenomenal existence monist holds.
+(or field) cannot be numerically simple as the phenomenal existence monist holds.
 Hence IPEM is false.
-Before I summarized the phenomenal existence monist position such that some extra-conscious multiplicity, by some process of unification or fusion, results in a conscious singularity.
-My point based on the Determinates-Exclusion Principle is simply that this process remains a myth because, to modify my initial statement, it is in principle impossible that any phenomenal singularity simultaneously instantiates a multiplicity of determinate phenomenal properties.
+Before, I summarised the phenomenal existence monist position such that some extraconscious multiplicity, by some process of unification or fusion, results in a conscious singularity.
+My point, based on the Determinates-Exclusion Principle, is simply that this process remains a myth because, to modify my initial statement, it is in principle impossible that any phenomenal singularity simultaneously instantiates a multiplicity of determinate phenomenal properties.
 Clearly, the main argumentational work is done here by the Determinate-Exclusion Principle.
-So in order to resist my point one has to object to that principle, or to its application to the phenomenal domain.
+So in order to resist my point, one has to object to that principle, or to its application to the phenomenal domain.
 The discussion of these and other objections I also postpone to another occasion.